 Mr Sciarrone has extensive experience in the investment and wealth management industries, and as a trustee director of private and public sector superannuation funds.

-Mr Sciarrone is currently the Executive Chair of Vantage Wealth Management, the Chair of the Fire and Emergency Services Superannuation Fund and 12 Buckets Inc. (a charitable organisation) as well as a Director of a private company operating in the waste recycling sector and a listed public company operating in the technology sector.
+Mr Sciarrone is currently the Managing Director of Vantage Wealth Management and Chair of the Fire and Emergency Services Superannuation Fund, as well as a director of several other private companies.